vikassinhaAI/FinalProjectBuildingAI/README.md

 Quick Hit: “What gas do plants crave?”
 (Ans: Carbon dioxide)
 Thinker: “Why does iron blush red?”
 (Ans: Rust, oxidation)

 There will be a reward system for the child but there won't be any score card.
 The questions can be attempted anytime after completing the chapter.
 The child can complete a chapter and then  immediately go for a quick revision for that will help him in revision or he could wait for a week and take the quiz to reinforce the concepts.
 There will be no stress on the child.
-IN case the child takes more than 30 seconds, the tool will offer a clue.
+In case the child takes more than 30 seconds, the tool will offer a clue.
 The clue will also be fun based like "It’s a chemical kiss with oxygen" for the question about rust.

 ## Data sources and AI methods
 NCERT Textbooks: Free PDFs at ncert.nic.in—covers all 13 chapters (e.g., Acids, Bases, Salts, Heredity).
 Core concepts, diagrams, and exercises.